project-chip/matter-handbook/content/Alliance/howwework.md

 Additionally each Sub Group forms a number of Tiger Teams to focus on a specific topic or item and feed this work up into the sub group.
 Some teams are ongoing, others are formed for the purpose of a specific deliverable and then dissolved.

 ### Joining
-Membership of each working group is open to a member company holding participant or promoter level membership, once a member company has formally joined a WG then employees of that company can participate in the sub groups and tiger teams.
+Membership of each working group is open to a member company holding participant or promoter level membership.
+Once a member company has formally joined a WG then employees of that company can participate in the sub groups and tiger teams.